-Make it a no phone zone
+Make it a no-phone zone

 Today pedestrians are more distracted than ever.
-Injuries occurred by pedestrians when using a mobile phone are said to have doubled in five years with young people aged 16-25 most likely to be involved in an accident.
+Injuries that occurred by pedestrians when using a mobile phone are said to have doubled in five years with young people aged 16-25 most likely to be involved in an accident.
 Pedestrians are not looking before crossing, and those listening to music at the same time are unable to listen out for speeding traffic.
 Make a point of putting your phone away before approaching junctions or even better, put it away completely when on foot.

 Consider your alcohol levels

-Walking rather than driving is the right thing to do when you have drank alcohol, be aware that your judgement will still be impaired meaning that even walking drunk can carry risk..
+Walking rather than driving is the right thing to do when you have drunk alcohol, be aware that your judgement will still be impaired meaning that even walking drunk can carry risks..
 You may be more likely to take risks you wouldn’t normally dream of and will have slower reaction times which may be a matter of life and death in the event of having to think and act quickly.